-Developing with UML is fast and challenging; and the automatic code generation from UML decreases the development time and costs.
+Developing with UML is fast and simple; and the automatic code generation from UML description speeds up the coding process, and decrease the development time and costs.
 Moreover, the high-level design and the UML implementation-independent characteristics allow software reusability.
-We were able to reuse initial building blocks for our platform during the integration phase.

-The reverse engineering process which allowed us to convert existing source code into Rose elements, is essential to be able to model the complete system, including already existing packages (SNMP, COPS, XML...) written in C++ and/or Java.
+The reverse engineering process which converts existing source code into Rose elements, is essential to be able to model the complete system, including already existing packages (SNMP, COPS...) written in C++ and/or Java.

-We pointed out, in this paper, the key features that should characterize the design of an advanced management platform.
-The examined process is a stepby-step approach from problem definition to the realization of the platform.
-This is based on our experience in designing and implementing a "Beyond 3G" management platform.
-This UML modeling is aimed at ensuring consistent global delivery of software development services to reduce risk and guarantee quality.
+We pointed out, in this paper, the key features that should characterise the design of an advanced management platform.
+The examined process is a step-by-step approach from problem definition to the realisation of the platform.
+This UML modelling is aimed at ensuring consistent global delivery of software development services to reduce risk and guarantee quality.